Do you want to make a difference?

 On 6 October Roy and Litsitso went to the first school to begin the Lesotho Rugby Academy pilot programme.
 It will run until December, and we will update everyone to let them know how it is going.

-Dolen Cymru is working in partnership with the Federation of Lesotho Rugby to deliver a rugby programme for school children in Lesotho and in September 2014 the Lesotho Rugby Academy was launched.
+Dolen is working in partnership with the Federation of Lesotho Rugby to deliver a rugby programme for school children in Lesotho and in September 2014 the Lesotho Rugby Academy was launched.

-This programme will work with schools to introduce kids to rugby whilst delivering some important messages about healthy living.
+This programme works with schools to introduce kids to rugby whilst delivering some important messages about healthy living.
 In a desperately poor country where 1 in 4 of the population are HIV positive, rugby can offer children the chance to be part of a team and something to work hard for, whilst also teaching them about common health issues and how to avoid them.

 The programme was the brainchild of Dan Aylward who spent 2 years working for the Lesotho government in Maseru.